AndreiMoraru123/ContextCollector/README.md

 Local pruning works layer by layer across every layer, while global pruning wipes across all layers indiscriminately.
 But for the purpose of this model, they both produce no gain.

-Unstructured pruning is by default L1, because the wieghts are sorted one after the other.
+Unstructured pruning is always L1, because the weights are sorted one after the other.

 the ```JIT``` compiler can be used to increase the performance using the ```optimized_execution```.
 However, this does not always result in a smaller model, and it could in fact make the network increase in size.